Educational Studies: A.A., A.S.

 CONCENTRATION GUIDELINES

-Concentrations in Educational Studies begin with the ten foundations which prepare the student for more advanced-level work.
+All associate degree concentrations in Educational Studies begin with the first five essential foundations to prepare the student for more advanced-level work.
+Associate degree seeking students should review options below to guide course selection for either an Early Childhood Studies or Educational Studies concentration.
 Courses should be selected from those areas which are most relevant to the specific concentration design and to the specific organizing framework.
-In planning the concentration, consideration should be given to both the depth and breadth of knowledge.
-Students wishing to pursue individualized concentrations should use the general area of study guidelines as an organizing framework for their degree plans.
 Specific guidelines have been developed for a concentration core in the following areas:

 EARLY CHILDHOOD STUDIES